cujarrett/glimpse/README.md

 ## What's it do?
 ![demo](./media/demo.gif)
-A simple way on any device to quickly see OSS contributions, info on how the contributions, and how it impacts the larger OSS community.
+A simple way on any device to quickly see [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) (OSS) contributions, info on how the contributions, and how it impacts the larger OSS community.

 ## Want to Contribute?
 Rad, thanks!
 Check out the [contributing guide](./CONTRIBUTING.md)